 Photo Credit: © Getty Images Boonyachoat

-How Does This Verse Solidify the Foundation of Christianity?
+How Does Matthew 28:6 Solidify the Foundation of Christianity?

 “Paul, a servant of Christ Jesus, called to be an apostle and set apart for the gospel of God—the gospel he promised beforehand through his prophets in the Holy Scriptures regarding his Son, who as to his earthly life was a descendant of David,” – Romans 1:1-3 NIV

 Through the Holy Spirit’s divine revelation on Paul’s pen, Jesus’ identity is again confirmed.
 John chose to begin his Gospel account by stating Jesus was with God in the beginning, and through him all things were made (John 1:1-5).
 The author of Hebrews confirmed “Jesus is the same yesterday and today and forever” (Hebrews 13:8).
 The empty tomb solidifies the foundation of Christianity.
 Jesus didn’t appear on the first page of the New Testament.
 He is present throughout the entirety of Scripture.
 His life, death, and resurrection not only fulfill Old Testament prophecies, but prove the great love of our Father in heaven to rescue us from the penalty of sin, which is death.